-The Acanthastrea Coral is commonly referred to within the hobby as an Acan or Acans.
+The Micromussa lordhowensis Coral is commonly referred to within the hobby as an Acan (Acanthastrea) or Acans.

 Acans are considered relatively easy to keep, and are a great way for hobbyists to be introduced to LPS corals.